puppetlabs/puppet-rfc/arm-3.puppet_templates/puppet_templates.md

 Arguably, these operations are not intended to be used inside templates (as a side effect of producing text) and should probably be validated as not being allowed.
-The current reference implementation does not validate these expressions, but this can be added.
-(As a comparison, it is possible to create resources by sideeffect in an interpolated string).
-If someone chooses to use these questionable expressions inside a template, there is no real harm;
-only poor design.
+The current implementation does not validate these expressions, but this can be added.
+(As a comparison, it is possible to create resources by side-effect in an interpolated string).
+If someone chooses to use these questionable expressions inside a template, there is no real harm; only poor design.

 Alternatives and Recommendation
 ===============================